Massacre of the Sixty

 The Ethiopian Revolution started about ten weeks before the massacre.
 Before this point, the Derg was able to instill hope among the people that the revolution could remain bloodless.
 Epitomised by the slogan "Ityopiya tikdem, yala mimin dem” – “Ethiopia first, without any bloodshed”.

-The massacre presaged the Red Terror and Ethiopian Civil War that would follow in years after.
+The massacre presaged the Red Terror and Ethiopian Civil War.

 List of people executed

 The 54 below were executed on the orders of Mengistu Haile Mariam.
 Their names were read the following morning on Ethiopian Radio.